 What about "We can do it!/We did it!"?

-In Spanish there is the infamous "No tengo pito" scene note "no tengo" means "I don't have", where pito could be understood as train whistle or penis.
+In Spanish there is the infamous "No tengo pito" scene note "no tengo" means "I don't have", where pito could be understood as train whistle or penisnote In Mexican Spanish dialect, at least.
 Suddenly the whole discussion becames really awkward.

 Broken Base: Many fans think the series went downhill once the Explorer Stars were introduced.
 Other fans haven't taken very well to the franchises Girliness Upgrade, with the "tween" Dora being the peak of the iceburg.